pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

            ```

 2. These are the URLs and credentials to sign on to the management consoles for the products.

-    !!! note "Access to Kubernetes services"
-        The default networking type for services in the chart is `ClusterIP`.
-This type is internal-only to the Kubernetes cluster.
-For production environments, or if your cluster has an ingress controller configured, refer to the ** ingress.yaml ** file in the 30-helm directory of this repository to enable outside access to services in the cluster.

-    For this guide, there is no ingress in place on Docker Desktop, so a `kubectl port-forward` command is required.
-This command provides a tunnel into the cluster from your local machine to the given service.

-    The syntax is `kubectl port-forward <service name> <localport>:<service port>`

-    For example, the services output in the previous step indicates that the PingFederate Admin console service (demo-pingfederate-admin) is listening on port 9999.
-To access it from your local system, run the following command and then navigate to [https://localhost:9999](https://localhost:9999) in your browser:

-    ```sh
-    kubectl port-forward svc/demo-pingfederate-admin 9999:9999
-    ```

-    Similarly, to access the data console:

-    ```sh
-    kubectl port-forward svc/demo-pingdataconsole 8443:8443
-    ```

     !!! note "Certificates"
         This example uses self-signed certificates that will have to be accepted in your browser or added to your keystore.